alexcbzuff/Reddit-Sentiment-Analyser/README.md

 This was a project I did in the fall of 2023.
 I used the Python NLTK library, Vader sentiment analyser, reddit and google APIs, and used them to grab and map the sentiment of user on r/politics over the course of one calender year.
+The results were ported to a google sheet which I then used to visualize the Data.